Goal-Conditioned Reinforcement Learning from Sub-Optimal Data on Metric Spaces: Related Work

 \textbf{Contrastive Learning:} Representation learning techniques have been used to aid the RL problem.
-Several works have used contrastive learning models to speed up or improve the generalization of a classic RL algorithm, \cite{laskin2020curl, oord2018representation, anand2019unsupervised, stooke2021decoupling}.
-Other applications include reward function estimation from demonstrations \cite{ma2022vip, sermanet2018time} or generating intermediate goals for curriculum learning \cite{venkattaramanujam2019self}.
-In \cite{eysenbach2022contrastive, hatch2023contrastive} contrastive learning is used to estimate the discounted state occupancy measure which is equivalent to the Q function in some particular cases.
-This method however works only when the reward function can be expressed as a goal reaching density and doesn't estimate the optimal Q value but rather the Q value of a current policy, thus still requiring the concurrent learning of a policy in a classic RL fashion. \citet{zhu2022value} proposes the use of contrastive learning to build a representation of states where distances are correlated with reachability in terms of actions.
+Several works have used contrastive learning models to speed up or improve the generalization of a classic RL algorithm,~\citep{laskin2020curl, oord2018representation, anand2019unsupervised, stooke2021decoupling}.
+Other applications include reward function estimation from demonstrations~\citep{ma2022vip, sermanet2018time} or generating intermediate goals for curriculum learning~\citep{venkattaramanujam2019self}.
+In~\citet{eysenbach2022contrastive, hatch2023contrastive} contrastive learning is used to estimate the discounted state occupancy measure which is equivalent to the Q function in some particular cases.
+This method however works only when the reward function can be expressed as a goal reaching density and doesn't estimate the optimal Q value but rather the Q value of a current policy, thus still requiring the concurrent learning of a policy in a classic RL fashion.~\citet{zhu2022value} proposes the use of contrastive learning to build a representation of states where distances are correlated with reachability in terms of actions.
 After the representation is learned, they propose to explicitly build the graph of the offline dataset and apply value iteration to get an estimate of the value function.
 The policy can be obtained by applying Dijkstra on the learned graph.
-More similar to this work \cite{wang2023optimal, yang2020plan2vec} estimate the optimal value function rather than the policy one.
-In \citet{yang2020plan2vec} uses contrastive learning to find a representation where connections between states in action terms can be estimated in terms of Euclidean distances.
-The value function can then be recovered as the sum of the shortest path distances between the goal and the current state using depth-first search classical algorithms. \citet{wang2023optimal} learns a map between pairs of states and a quasimetric representing the estimated optimal value function of a goal-conditioned MDP.
+More similar to this work~\citet{wang2023optimal, yang2020plan2vec} estimate the optimal value function rather than the policy one.
+In~\citet{yang2020plan2vec} the authors use contrastive learning to find a representation where connections between states in action terms can be estimated in terms of Euclidean distances.
+The value function can then be recovered as the sum of the shortest path distances between the goal and the current state using classical depth-first search algorithms.~\citet{wang2023optimal} learns a map between pairs of states and a quasimetric representing the estimated optimal value function of a goal-conditioned MDP.
 This is done by setting the distance between two consecutive states to be equal to the reward between them and the distance between random pairs of states to be maximized.
 The optimal value function can then be defined as the distance between each state and the goal state.
+While being more general, quasimetrics cannot capture the appropriate bias induced by the inverse actions assumption.
+We show empirically that our proposed method is more effective in estimating a policy when data is severely sub-optimal.
+In this paper, we describe a property of representations needed to ensure the optimality of the critic function and propose a simple method to recover such a representation for a particular class of MDPs.
+Moreover, differently from the works above, we study the effectiveness of this methodology in handling offline datasets collected by policies that are not necessarily optimal.